 Being exposed to radiation can also cause DNA mutations, which may mean that children or adults who have undergone radiation therapy for some type of cancer earlier on may later be at an increased risk for osteosarcoma.

-Osteosarcoma is treatable by an orthopedic oncologist, or an orthopedic surgeon who specializes in cancers.
-At University Orthopedic Surgeons, our orthopedic oncologist, Dr. Anna Wallace, is dual-fellowship-trained in orthopedic trauma and orthopedic oncology, making her more than qualified to assess, diagnose, and treat this type of cancer.
+Osteosarcoma is treatable by an orthopaedic oncologist, or an orthopaedic surgeon who specializes in cancers.
+At University Orthopaedic Surgeons, our orthopaedic oncologist, Dr. Anna Wallace, is dual-fellowship-trained in orthopaedic trauma and orthopaedic oncology, making her more than qualified to assess, diagnose, and treat this type of cancer.

 Doctors may use various tests and imaging procedures to diagnose osteosarcoma, such as X-rays.
 Patients diagnosed with osteosarcoma will have their tumor graded.
 The tumors are classified as either a low-grade, intermediate-grade, or high-grade osteosarcoma.
 The grade of the tumor indicates how likely it will be that the cancer will grow or spread.

 Osteosarcoma is often treated first with chemotherapy as a way to stop the cancer cells from growing.
 Next, after the tumor has been treated by chemotherapy and has become smaller, a surgical procedure will be performed to remove it.
 Through this process, the surgical oncologist will remove as much of the cancer as possible.
 When removing the cancerous tumor, surgeons will always use limb-sparing techniques whenever possible.
 The final phase of cancer treatment for osteosarcoma may include radiation therapy, which is a type of treatment that uses radiation from high-dose X-rays or another source to kill remaining cancer cells.